HaleKara/HaleKara/README.md

 - 👋 Hi, I’m @HaleKara
-- 🌱 I’m currently learning flutter.
+- 🌱 I’m currently learning software.
+- ✨ I'm actually an architect.
+But now I'm doing master at Computer Engineering in Başkent University.
+- 🌱 I'm looking at the world from a different angle.

 <!---